 Auto Export Guide

-Some states in the US only allow dealer-only auto auctions but most states like Texas and California also allow the public car auctions.
-Online sales are also very popular in the United States.
+Some states in the US allow dealer-only auto auctions but most states like Texas and California also allow the public car auctions.
+Online car auctions at local wholesale auto auctions and also online-only websites that hosts car auctions are very popular in the United States.
 Below are the various types of auto auctions and their descriptions:

 Buy Used Cars from Public Auto Auctions

-If you are looking for pre-owned good quality vehicles at modest prices, then public auto auctions are the right place to buy used cars and trucks.
-Fundamentally, public auto auctions are open for the general public without any specific restriction.
+If you are looking for pre-owned good quality vehicles at decent prices, then public auto auctions are the right place to buy used cars and trucks.

 Where Do Vehicles Come From at Public Auctions?

 It is a misconception that public auto auctions sell only repossessed cars from banks or government seizures, but auction cars will come from off lease fleets, retired rental fleets, private for sale by owner cars, and more.

 Automotive dealers sell their old cars to make room on their car lots for newer or more popular models.
 Non-profits sell donated cars to raise money.

 Government agencies also sell used cars, but these are usually fleet surplus from their transportation departments and also sometimes vehicles that were repossessed or impounded.

 How to Participate in Public Car Auctions?